Modeling the formation of N2 and CH4 frost on Pluto's slopes

-The slope angle, slope azimuth, and projected slope $\mu$ of the slopes where CH$_4$ frost is detected are shown in Figure~\ref{fig:frostdetectedstat}.
-The frost shown in Figure~\ref{fig:mapfrost} occurs on both steep slopes (up to 53\textdegree) and flat terrain, particularly poleward of 10\textdegree N. The median slope angle at which frost is detected is 10.9\textdegree~$\pm$~8\textdegree(1$\sigma$), with a clear preference for North-facing slopes, although a small number of South-facing slopes is also identified (Figure~\ref{fig:frostdetectedstat}).
-North of 30\textdegree N, CH$_4$ frost preferentially forms on slopes facing south rather than north, a latitudinal transition approximately 15\textdegree~higher than that reported by \cite{Earle2022}.
+The slope angle, slope azimuth, and projected slope $\mu$ of the slopes where CH$_4$ frost is detected are shown in Fig.~\ref{fig:frostdetectedstat}.
+Note that this distribution, and the statistics derived below, are based on the observational dataset obtained by combining the \cite{Schenk2018} DEM with CH$_4$ frost detections (as described in Sect.~\ref{ssec:methodidentidification}), and are therefore not related to the discrete slope values or slope distribution used in our model simulations (Sect.~\ref{ssec:slopeinVTM}).
+The frost shown in Fig.~\ref{fig:mapfrost} occurs on both steep slopes (up to 53\textdegree) and flat terrain, particularly poleward of 10\textdegree N. The median slope angle at which frost is detected is 10.9\textdegree~$\pm$~8\textdegree~(1$\sigma$), with a clear preference for north-facing slopes, although a small number of south-facing slopes is also identified (Fig.~\ref{fig:frostdetectedstat}). north of 30\textdegree N, CH$_4$ frost preferentially forms on slopes facing south rather than north, a latitudinal transition approximately 15\textdegree~higher than that reported by \cite{Earle2022}.
 Although we also detect frost on slopes facing south between 15\textdegree N and 30\textdegree N, the dominant orientation remains north.
-However, we interpret this result with caution, as low illumination on these slopes, especially at low latitudes, may hinder frost detection by reducing the signal-to-noise ratio of the spectroscopic data.
-In the specific case of the Cthulhu region, frost is observed almost exclusively on North-facing slopes, with a median slope of 12.8\textdegree~$\pm$~8\textdegree~at~1-$\sigma$.
-The median projected slope at which frost is detected is 10\textdegree~$\pm$~8\textdegree~at~1-$\sigma$.
+We interpret this result with caution, however, because the low illumination on these slopes, especially at low latitudes, may hinder frost detection by reducing the signal-to-noise ratio of the spectroscopic data.
+In the specific case of the Cthulhu region, frost is observed almost exclusively on north-facing slopes, with a median slope of 12.8\textdegree~$\pm$~8\textdegree~at~1$\sigma$.
+The median projected slope at which frost is detected is 10\textdegree~$\pm$~8\textdegree~at~1$\sigma$.
 The higher slope angles associated with frost in Cthulhu suggest that these deposits are highly unstable and that their persistence may be governed by localized microclimate effects, which we explore in the following section.